Documents (PDF)

 Issue

-PDFs created from scanned or inaccessible documents need to be “tagged” in order to make them accessible.
+The PDF format was created to preserve formatting in print documents.
+PDFs created from scanned or inaccessible documents are nothing more than full-page pictures of text.
+They need to be “tagged” in order to make them accessible.

 What to do